 As part of Old School Easter, we opened up the doors at FEF towers to allow you, the readers, to submit your own content.
-Below you’ll find all of the reviews that we received, with handy links at the top to jump to the exact section of the page.
-We would like to express our extreme thanks to everyone who participated.
+Below you’ll find the reviews that we received, and we would like to express our extreme thanks to everyone who participated.

 The Crane Fighter (1979)